-is conceptually treated as
+is conceptually treated as '''

+'''

 operator foo function foo1

 ...

+end foo1; end foo;

 '''

 Additionally only components which are of specialized classes record, type, operator record, and connector classes based on any of those can be used as component references in normal expressions and in the left hand side of assignments, subject to normal type compatibility rules.
-Additionally components of connectors may be arguments of connect-statements, and any component can be used as argument to the ndims and size-functions, or for accessing elements of that component (possibly in combination with array indexing).
+Additionally components of connectors may be arguments of connect-equations, and any component can be used as argument to the ndims and size-functions, or for accessing elements of that component (possibly in combination with array indexing).